How we got here...

 Current Status of Local Television Industry Licenses

-In October 2009 ASCAP and the TVMLC began negotiations on license fees and terms for a final license effective for the period beginning January 1, 2010.
-In December 2011, TVMLC filed for an ASCAP rate court proceeding to determine ASCAP license fees for the period beginning in January of 2010 through December of 2016.
-In June of 2012, ASCAP and TVMLC reached agreement on licenses and fees for the period from 2010-2016.
-Blanket fees for 2010 and 2011 were set at the interim rate of $94.3 million and per program fees were also finalized at the interim level for those two years.
+In October 2009 ASCAP and the TVMLC began negotiations on license fees and terms for licenses effective for the period beginning January 1, 2010.
+In December 2011, TVMLC filed for an ASCAP rate court proceeding to determine ASCAP license fees and terms for the period beginning in January of 2010 through December of 2016.
+In June of 2012, ASCAP and TVMLC reached agreement on licenses fees and terms for the period from 2010-2016.
+Blanket fees for 2010 and 2011 were set at the interim rate of $94.3 million per year and per program fees were also finalized at the interim level for those two years.

-Beginning in 2012, ASCAP industry wide blanket fees were reduced to $91.5 million (a 3% reduction from 2011) for 2012-2014 and at $92 million for 2015 and 2016.
-Per program fees for those years were also revised downward based on a reduction in the per program multiplier factor, a key ingredient in the formula used to determine per program fees.
+Beginning in 2012, ASCAP industry wide blanket fees were set at $91.5 million (a 3% reduction from 2011) for 2012-2014 and at $92 million for 2015 and 2016.
+Per program fees for those years were also revised downward based on a reduction in the per program multiplier, a key ingredient in the formula used to determine per program fees.

 Two other critical elements were included in these licenses.
-The first broadened the coverage of the licenses by including all public performances broadcast on local television station channels (including multicast), streamed on station-affiliated websites or delivered as part of programming supplied by stations via mobile, wireless or any other digital platform on a through-to-the-audience basis.
-The second was an agreement to provide for an Alternative Blanket License for local television beginning in June of 2015.
-This ABL license provides stations with the opportunity to reduce ASCAP blanket fees by direct or source licensing individual performances rather than having to clear all of the performances in a program in order to get any credit against the ASCAP license.
+First, the coverage of the licenses was broadened and included coverage of all public performances of ASCAP-repertory music broadcast on local television station channels (including multicast), streamed on station-affiliated websites or included in programming supplied by stations via mobile, wireless or any other digital platform on a through-to-the-audience basis.
+The second was an agreement to provide for an Alternative Blanket License for local television stations beginning in June of 2015, providing those stations that could not take the per program license with the opportunity to reduce their ASCAP license fees.
+These ASCAP licenses expired on December 31, 2016.

-The TVMLC and ASCAP have agreed upon terms for new license agreements effective July 1, 2019.
-These terms are confidential and ASCAP will be distributing the license agreements to the stations.
-The TVMLC staff is available to discuss the terms of your stations’ license agreements with you should you have any questions once you receive the documents.
+With the 2010-2016 licenses expiring, the TVMLC and ASCAP engaged in negotiations over new licenses.
+Agreement was reached effective July 1, 2019.
+The fees and terms of these new licenses are confidential and ASCAP should have already distributed the new licenses directly to stations and station groups.
+The TVMLC staff is available to discuss the terms of your stations’ license agreements with you should you have any questions.

-In 2002, the TVMLC reached a negotiated agreement with BMI on final blanket and per program license fees covering the period April 1999 though December 2004.
+In 2002, the TVMLC reached a negotiated agreement with BMI on final blanket and per program licenses covering the period April 1999 though December 2004.
 In November of 2009, after several years of failed negotiations, TVMLC filed for a rate court proceeding against BMI.
-In January of 2013, prior to the beginning of the rate court proceeding, BMI and TVMLC reached a settlement for license fees for the 2005-2017 period.
+In January of 2013, just prior to the beginning of trial, BMI and TVMLC reached a settlement for license fees for the 2005-2017 period.

-Interim blanket fees of $85.6 million and per program fees for the interim period from 2005-2012 became final.
-Beginning in 2013, industry wide blanket fees were reduced to $78.650 million and will remain at that level through 2017.
+Interim blanket and per program fees for 2005-2012 became final (interim industry wide blanket fees were $85.6 million per year).
+Beginning in 2013, industry wide blanket fees were reduced to $78.65 million and remained at that level through 2017.

 Per program fees were also significantly reduced beginning in 2013.
-First, the per program base fee which had been set at the ASCAP blanket fee level ($91.5 million for 2012) would be set at the BMI blanket fee level of $78.7 million.
-In addition, the formula was changed to further reduce BMI per program fees and could result in a 20% reduction in these per program fees.
+First, the per program base fee which had been set at the ASCAP blanket fee level ($91.5 million for 2012) was reduced and set at the BMI blanket fee level of $78.65 million.
+In addition, the formula was adjusted which had the effect of further reducing BMI per program fees.

 In 2002, while an arbitration between SESAC and TVMLC was pending, the parties reached agreement on final SESAC blanket license fees for the local television industry covering the period 2001 through 2004.
 After expiration of this industry license on December 31, 2004, SESAC exercised its right to arbitrate reasonable industry-wide fees for 2005-2007.
-After a lengthy hearing, the arbitrators set industry fees for those years and also provided for the first SESAC per program license.
-Another first was the arbitrators’ decision that the industry fee would be allocated among stations based partly on the amount of SESAC music used by individual stations.
-Both parties favored such a music use based allocation proposal, although they disagreed on how the formula should be applied.
+After a lengthy hearing, the arbitrators set industry-wide fees for those years and also provided for the first SESAC per program license.
+Another first was the arbitrators’ decision that the industry-wide fee would be allocated among stations based, in part, on the amount of SESAC music used by individual stations.
+Both parties favored such a music use based allocation proposal, although they disagreed on the formula for doing so.

-At the end of 2007, the SESAC industry licenses expired.
+At the end of 2007, the SESAC licenses expired.
 SESAC and TVMLC were unable to reach an agreement on terms for a new license, and SESAC elected to negotiate licenses with individual stations and groups rather than continue to negotiate with TVMLC.
-Unlike ASCAP and BMI, SESAC does not currently operate under a consent decree with the federal government so stations do not have the right to automatic licenses upon request, interim licenses, or a rate court proceeding to determine reasonable fees.
+Unlike ASCAP and BMI, SESAC does not currently operate under a consent decree with the department of justice so stations do not have the right to automatic licenses upon request, interim licenses, or a rate court proceeding to determine reasonable fees.

-In December 2009, a group of broadcasters commenced an antitrust class action lawsuit against SESAC in federal court in New York, charging that local television stations were being overcharged for SESAC music in their programming as a result of anticompetitive practices by SESAC.
-In February 2015 the court overseeing the lawsuit approved a settlement that provides local stations with much of the relief found in the ASCAP and BMI consent decrees.
+In December 2009, a group of broadcasters commenced an antitrust class action lawsuit against SESAC in federal court in New York alleging that SESAC was violating the antitrust laws and, as a result, was overcharging local television stations for the performance rights to the SESAC music in their programming.
+In February 2015 the court overseeing the lawsuit approved a settlement that provides local stations with much of the protections found in the ASCAP and BMI consent decrees.
 The settlement, which covers the period 2016-2035, provides stations with protection against copyright infringement lawsuits while license fees and terms are being negotiated, calls for interim fees while negotiations are ongoing, and requires that SESAC offer a meaningful per program license beginning in 2016.
-Although the settlement does not include federal court determinations of reasonable fees, it does establish the right to binding arbitration if TVMLC and SESAC cannot agree on license fees and terms.
-Fees established in arbitration will be binding for four-year periods.
-The settlement also netted the TV Committee $58 million, of which $42.5 million (paid to stations first quarter 2015) was to make up for overpayments stations made to SESAC.
+Although the settlement does not include federal court determinations of reasonable fees, it does establish the right to for either side to elect binding arbitration if TVMLC and SESAC cannot agree on license fees and terms.
+Fees established in any such arbitration will are binding for four-year periods.
+The settlement also netted the industry $58 million, of which $42.5 million was paid to stations in the first quarter of 2015 to make up for overpayments stations made to SESAC.